 Appearance

 Cellulitis manifests as swelling, usually in one of the horse’s legs.
-The affected area can feel hot and tender, and the horse might show signs of pain when you touch it.
+The affected area can feel hot and tender, and the horse might show signs of pain when touched.

 Fever, lethargy, and a decreased appetite can also be telltale signs that something’s amiss.